 There are plenty of ways that you can be involved with us.
 If you wish to volunteer at one of our programs near you or if you are interested in starting your own program, please contact us through our contact.
 If you are interested in becoming one of our brand partners we would love to hear from you too!
 Finally, you can all make a difference and help us fund more programs, to ultimately help more children with autism spectrum disorder by making a donation at the bottom of the page.
 Thank you!

 Shafali earned her BA in philosophy at Yale and then earned her MD from Harvard Medical School.
 Her interest in child behaviour led her to pursue a career in behavioural child neurology, with a focus on developmental disorders such as autism.
-Her research, funded by NIH, through her lab within UCLA's leading medical research facility 'Centre for Autism Research & Treatment' is focused on understanding the brain's basis for autism and on identifying early markers of autism in infants.
+Her research, funded by NIH, through UCLA’s Center for Autism Research and Treatment is focused on defining brain and behavioral markers that can help us to design and implement targeted treatments for children with autism, particularly those with significant intellectual disability.

 In her clinical practice Dr. Jeste diagnosis and treats children with neurodevelopment disorders, with focus on young children with autism.
 Shafali dedicates her life to the research and the further understanding of the autism spectrum.